top of page

 ABOUT THE AUTHOR

-infatuation with the idea, the draft.
-One learns to love what is really there."
+"Writing is much like a marriage: first there is infatuation with the idea; then one learns to love what is really there."

 His articles have been featured in Crisis Magazine, and he additionally hosts Escape Velocity, a podcast featuring notable screenwriters and film directors.